 Word tables ![]()

-This inconsistency makes it difficult to divide English pronouns neatly into Vulgar’s rows and columns.
+This inconsistency makes it difficult to divide English pronouns neatly into Vulgarlang’s rows and columns.
 The simplest thing may be to select the “custom” category and put every pronoun own its own row, like this:

-If you want to make a different pronoun system to English, you need to decide if want your conlang’s pronouns to fit neatly into the rows and columns of a table, or if there will be some level of irregularity, like the English system.
+If you want to make a different pronoun system to English, you need to decide if you want your conlang’s pronouns to fit neatly into the rows and columns of a table, or if there will be some level of irregularity, like the English system.

 Getting words from the dictionary ![]()